-- 1) That the proposed activity is not prohibited by Policy 2-8-F; - 2) That the design includes requirements for Level 1 (as per the Ministry of the Environment's Stormwater Management and Planning Design Manual, 2003 as amended from time to time) treatment of stormwater prior to infiltration in stormwater management facilities when such a structure is being constructed in the WHPA A or B; - 3) That the design includes requirements for 0.5 metre freeboard and emergency spillway to pass peak inflow without overtopping for all stormwater management facilities located in vulnerable areas that would be a significant threat; - 4) Including an Emergency Plan; - 5) That standby power is available at lift stations in the event of a power failure; and - 6) That any new sanitary sewer and associated sanitary sewer service to the property line be hydrostatic tested to ensure compliance with Ontario Provincial Standards for Roads and Public Works Section 410.
+- 1) That the proposed activity is not prohibited by Policy 2-8-F; - 2) That the design includes requirements for Level 1 (as per the Ministry of the Environment's Stormwater Management and Planning Design Manual, 2003 as amended from time to time) treatment of stormwater prior to infiltration in stormwater management facilities when such a structure is being constructed in the WHPA A or B; - That the design includes requirements for 0.5 metre freeboard and emergency spillway to pass peak inflow without overtopping for all stormwater management facilities located in vulnerable areas that would be a significant threat; - 4) Including an Emergency Plan; - 5) That standby power is available at lift stations in the event of a power failure; and - 6) That any new sanitary sewer and associated sanitary sewer service to the property line be hydrostatic tested to ensure compliance with Ontario Provincial Standards for Roads and Public Works Section 410. - Implementer: Ministry of the Environment

-a) Sanitary Sewer Networks/Pipes:

-WHPA A and B (vulnerability score of 10) - Deloro, Peats Point, Point Anne, Madoc and Tweed;

-IPZ 1 (vulnerability score of 10) - Picton, Point Anne and Ameliasburgh; and

-Issues Contributing Area - Madoc.

-b) Pumping Stations and STP Storage Tanks:

-WHPA A and, B and C (vulnerability score of 8 or greater) - Deloro,

-Madoc, Peats Point and Tweed:

-IPZ 1 (vulnerability score of 9 or higher) - Picton, Ameliasburgh, Point Anne, Deseronto and Belleville;

-IPZ 2 (vulnerability score of 9 or higher) - Picton;

-c) Stormwater Ponds, Effluent Discharges, and By-pass discharges:

-WHPA A and B (vulnerability score of 10) - Deloro, Peats Point, Point Anne, Madoc and Tweed;

-IPZ 1 (vulnerability score of 8 or higher) - Picton, Ameliasburgh, Deseronto, Point Anne, Napanee, Belleville and Bayside;
+- a) Sanitary Sewer Networks/Pipes: WHPA A and B (vulnerability score of 10) Deloro, Peats Point, Point Anne, Madoc and Tweed; IPZ 1 (vulnerability score of 10) - Picton, Point Anne and Ameliasburgh; and Issues Contributing Area - Madoc and Tweed. - b) Pumping Stations and STP Storage Tanks: WHPA A and, B and C (vulnerability score of 8 or greater) - Deloro, Madoc, Peats Point and Tweed; IPZ 1 (vulnerability score of 9 or higher) - Picton, Ameliasburgh, Point Anne, Deseronto and Belleville;

-IPZ 2 (vulnerability score of 9 or higher) - Picton;
+IPZ 2 (vulnerability score of 9 or higher) - Picton; Issues Contributing Area - Madoc and Tweed.

-IPZ 3 (vulnerability score of 8 or higher) - Picton;

-WHPA E (vulnerability score of 8.1) - Madoc and Peats Point; and Issues Contributing Area - Madoc.

-Tools: Prescribed Instrument pursuant to Section 39 of the Clean Water Act,

-Effective Date: When the Plan, or any plan amendment, as applicable, takes effect.
+- c) Stormwater Ponds, Effluent Discharges, and By-pass discharges: WHPA A and B (vulnerability score of 10) Deloro, Peats Point, Point Anne, Madoc and Tweed; IPZ 1 (vulnerability score of 8 or higher) Picton, Ameliasburgh, Deseronto, Point Anne, Napanee, Belleville and Bayside; IPZ 2 (vulnerability score of 9 or higher) Picton; IPZ 3 (vulnerability score of 8 or higher) Picton; WHPA E (vulnerability score of 8.1) Madoc and Peats Point; and Issues Contributing Area Madoc and Tweed. - Tools:Prescribed Instrument pursuant to Section 39 of the Clean Water Act, 2006. - Legal Effect: Must Conform (See Appendix C, List C) - Effective Date: When the Plan, or any plan amendment, as applicable, takes effect.